PaulT95/Import_Vicon_Data/README.md

 PS: sorry if the description is not that good, or even a couple of comments in italian but I had to write quick notes while I was programming ;)

 BE CAREFUL IF YOU EXPORT TRAJECTORIES or other additional parameters as they will affect the reference locations

+PS: The Python version needs to be debugged probably because I haven't tried it yet.